AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: Input and output description

 \subsection{Modified expansion rate and entropy content}

 The program \texttt{alter\_standmod.x} computes the BBN abundances, errors and correlations in a cosmology scenario without reheating where the expansion rate and the entropy content are modified by the injection of a dark component throughout the BBN epoch (see Section \ref{subsec.entropy_inj}).
-It takes 4 to 6 input arguments ordered as $\kappa_\rho$, $n_\rho$, $\kappa_s$ and $n_s$, and possibly the cutoff temperatures in MeV for dark energy and dark entropy.
-Running the program with: \texttt{./alter\_standmod.x 0.1 3 0.1 4 0.
+It takes 4 to 8 input arguments ordered as $\kappa_\rho$, $n_\rho$, $\kappa_s$ and $n_s$, and possibly a switch to specify if the dark energy is coupled to the plasma, the cutoff temperatures in MeV for dark energy and dark entropy, and the integration method.
+Running the program with: \texttt{./alter\_standmod.x 0.1 3 0.1 4 0 0.
 0.} returns: \texttt{

 Excluded by BBN constraints (conservative limits) Excluded by BBN constraints (chi2 including correlations) }